ModelEarth/io/template/README.md

 JSON is well suited for data interchange since the structure is rigid, however
 YAML (based on JSON standards) has the added advantage of being slim and easier to read/edit.

-- Machine-Readable - A significant advantage of both JSON and YAML over PDF files
+- Machine-Readable - A significant advantage over using PDF files as the sole source
-- Human-Editable - Fewer errors likely when editing YAML compared to JSON scenario files
+- Human-Editable - Fewer errors are likely when editing YAML compared to JSON scenario files
 - Modular for CI/CD settings - Stand-alone files are not dependant on an API for transfer
 - Equitable - Allows for static file comparisons without database access requirements
 - Inclusive - Universally accessible to developers, designers and machine learning